strozfriedberg/vmdk-rs/README.md

+# vmdk-rs

-# Library to read data from the VMware Virtual Disk (VMDK) files.
+`vmdk-rs` is a Rust library to read data from the VMware Virtual Disk (VMDK) files.
+This project is in active development and is intended for forensic research and testing.

 ### Read supported extent file formats:
 * RAW (flat)
 * COWD (sparse)
 * VMDK (sparse)